-4.5 Euler arch
+6.5 Euler arch

-As an example for a mechanical system we consider the so-called Euler Arch adapted from [26].
-It consists of two rigid arms being connected by a spring of stiffness μ that tends to keep them at 180 degrees.
+As an example for a mechanical system we consider the Euler Arch adapted from [38].
+It consists of two rigid arms being connected by a spring of stiffness μ that tends to keep them aligned.
 There is one force F_x compressing the two arms and another force F_y acting from the top.
-The position of the arms can be described using an angle parameter α as shown in Fig. 15a.
-Increasing the force F_x makes the construction buckle upwards, while increasing F_y leads to the socalled catastrophe in which it suddenly snaps into a state buckling downwards.
-As discussed in [26], the set of valid states (F_x, F_y, α) is a two-dimensional manifold described by the equation
+The position of the arms can be described using an angle parameter α as shown in Fig. 20a.
+Increasing the force F_x makes the construction buckle upwards, while increasing F_y leads to the so-called catastrophe in which the arch suddenly jumps into a state buckling downwards.
+As discussed in [38], the set of valid states (F_x , F_y , α) is a two-dimensional manifold described by the equation